torvalds/linux/Documentation/power/opp.rst

 This initial list contains a set of OPPs that the framework expects to be safely enabled by default in the system.

-Note on OPP Availability
+Analte on OPP Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As the system proceeds to operate, SoC framework may choose to make certain OPPs available or not available on each device based on various external factors.
+As the system proceeds to operate, SoC framework may choose to make certain OPPs available or analt available on each device based on various external factors.
 Example usage: Thermal management or other exceptional situations where SoC framework might choose to disable a higher frequency OPP to safely continue operations until that OPP could be re-enabled if possible.